luist18/feup-plog-proj1/README.md

 #### Gameflow

 1. White move first.
-2. At each turn the player must move on piece orthogonally any number of squares.
+2. At each turn the player must move a piece orthogonally any number of squares.
 Pieces may not overlap any mountain, dragon cave or game pieces.
 3. A capture occurs when a player surrounds an opponent's piece on two opposite sides, or one player piece and a mountain or dragon cave.
 The enemy piece is removed.
 4. The winner is declared when the opponent is reduced to only one piece.